lakejs/lake-docs/reference/index.md

 ## minChangeSize

-Specifies the minimum text length required for saving history.
+Specifies the minimum text length to trigger history save.
 If the inputted text is shorter than the `minChangeSize`, the history will not be saved until the length reaches or exceeds this threshold.

 * Type: `number`
 * Default: `5`